 ePub, Mobi, Pdf

-You will have heard many things about Rome, and that’s ok: a bit of confusion is compulsory when in Rome, it’s part of the non-written rules of this city.
-London is the capital of Italy, where the neighborhoods are called “rioni” and they are just like small and lively villages where you meet in bars, markets and emporiums.
+You will have heard many things about Rome, and that’s ok: a bit of confusion is compulsory when in Rome, it’s part of the rules of this city.
+Rome is the capital of Italy and its neighbourhoods are called “rioni”, which are just like small and lively villages where people meet in bars, markets and emporiums.
 Only in Rome you can find la Magica (the Roman football team), the Pantheon, l’Olimpico (the stadium) and Grattachecca.
 But also “gricia”, “cacio e pepe”, and “maritozzi”.
 We advise you to try some restaurants characterized by a mix of different cuisines, such as Retrobottega and Santo Palato.
 This guide is a journey among some of the best spots for good quality food.
 Have a look at the map, and get inspired by it to choose where to go.

 Only in this city: Roman fast food